brylianrst/Brilian-Portofolio/Part2 Final Project.md

 #### My User Research Protocol Will Clearly Identify the Following:

-#### A. The target audience you hope to reach with your story
+#### A. The target audience I hope to reach with my story
 #### B. My approach to identifying representative individuals to interview
 #### C. My interview script

-## Target Audience
+## Target audience I hope to reach with my story

 Since my topic emphasize on suggesting various ways for tech students to contribute reducing climate change through participating earth hour initiatives, this user research target audience will also be tech students.

 After defining and knowing my target audience, i tried to think and breakdown what approach i need to use to identify representative individuals and who to reach with my story during my interviews.
 I finally decided to breakdown my approach into something like below.

-## My Approach to Identifying Representative Individuals
+## My approach to identifying representative individuals

-To ensure the validity and relevance of the user research for my project targeting tech students, I will employ a strategic approach to identifying representative individuals to interview.
+To make sure of the validity and relevance of the user research for my project targeting tech students, I created a strategic approach to identifying representative individuals to interview.
 Here's how I plan to do it:

 ### Define Target Demographics